 A new Water Quality Improvement Plan (WQIP) was developed in accordance with the requirements of the San Diego Regional Water Quality Control Board (Regional Board) Order No. R9-2013-0001, as amended by Order No. R9-2015-0001 (NPDES Permit #CAS0109266, Municipal Permit).
 The goal of the San Diego Bay WQIP is to protect, preserve, enhance, and restore water quality of receiving water bodies.
 This goal will be accomplished through an adaptive planning and management process that identifies the highest and focused priority water quality conditions within the watershed and implements strategies (jurisdiction-specific and/or watershed-level) to achieve improvements in the quality of discharges from the Responsible Parties' storm drain systems.

 The San Diego Bay WQIP was originally submitted to the Regional Board on June 26, 2015, as required by the Municipal Permit.
 The WQIP was subsequently revised based on comments received from the public and the Regional Board.
 The revised WQIP was submitted to the Regional Board on September 29, 2015 and is available for download below.

-A Watershed Management Area Analysis (WMAA) has also been prepared for watersheds across San Diego County, including the San Diego Bay watershed.
+A Watershed Management Area Analysis (WMAA) has been prepared for watersheds across San Diego County, including the San Diego Bay watershed.
 The WMAA for the San Diego Bay watershed, which includes the Pueblo, Sweetwater, and Otay Hydrologic Units, is included as part of the San Diego Bay WQIP appendices.
-A link to download the appendices, including the WMAA, is available below.
+A link to download the WMAA files is below.

 A GIS file of critical coarse sediment areas is available at the regional WMAA page.